StarFleet1334/GymApplication/README.md

 Users are able to log their activities and view them both as trainers and as trainees.Application provides the functionality to modify profile information and activate or deactivate profiles and etc.

 # How to run
-* run Main class App.clas
+* First should be run Second MicroService repository's discovery service -> workload service -> Gym Service
 * Access Swagger on url: http://localhost:8080/swagger-ui.html
 * Related project or Second MicroService that is connected to this: https://github.com/StarFleet1334/MicroServicesGEureka
+*

 ## Documentation